andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 ### Transformers <a name="transformer"></a>

 One recent major breakthourgh in natural language processing is the **transformer network**.
 This is a deep neural network model that can be used as a way to understand sequential data without recurrence or convolutions and instead uses only attention mechanisms in its architecture.
-This was first introduced by a team of researchers at <a href="https://ai.google/research/teams/brain/">Google</a> in 2017 (<a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani et al., 2017</a>), and they use what is called the **self-attention mechanism** instead of recurrent units to keep track of associations and correlations in the input.
+This was first introduced by a team of researchers at <a href="https://ai.google/research/teams/brain/" target="_blank">Google</a> in 2017 (<a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf" target="_blank">Vaswani et al., 2017</a>), and they use what is called the **self-attention mechanism** instead of recurrent units to keep track of associations and correlations in the input.

 These networks were originally developed to solve the problem of **sequence transduction**, which is transforming one input type to another.
 Often, this is done for tasks in machine translation or converting text to speech.
 Overall, this model does a good job at these tasks, so let's dive into some specifics to get a better understanding of why.